 Yet I knew I needed to leave when I got too tired I couldn’t see straight, and when enough people were asking me for what I had—and I couldn’t answer their responses quickly enough during my night hours.

-(It was also convenient that my then-boyfriend and I had decided that living in the same city would be nice, so the universe conspired to get me to head out to New York.
+(It was also convenient that my then-boyfriend and I decided that living in the same city might be nicer that cross-country dating, so the universe conspired to get me to head out to New York.
 Life tells you to move and change, if you’ll listen to the call).